NOW SELLING: 3-story townhomes in The Overlook at Hancock Village. Plan your tour!

 • To-Be-Built Homes: This is the traditional timeline for buying new construction homes in Richmond VA.
 You make every selection from start to finish and we get to work.
 At StyleCraft, you’ll find this to be a highly transparent process with ample touchpoints connecting homebuyers and our dedicated team.

-New year, new home may sound like an overwhelming idea.
-But we make it easy at StyleCraft — and you’ll reap rewards that go above and beyond homeownership for years to come.
+Buying a new construction home may sound overwhelming.
+But we make it easy at StyleCraft Homes - and you'll reap rewards that go above and beyond homeownership for years to come.
+Check out our available communities and contact us today.